mph-/lcapy/doc/problems.rst

 Troubleshooting
 ===============

-Most Lcapy problems are due to symbol assumptions and approximation of floating point values as rational numbers.
+Most Lcapy problems are due to symbol assumptions and approximation of floating-point values as rational numbers.
 If you want to report a bug, see :ref:`issues`.
 If you would like to debug the problem, see :ref:`debugging`.

 .. image:: circuit.png
    :width: 6cm